goettl79/parides/README.md

 # Parides

 Parides is a simple python module to convert Prometheus metrics data to apanda frame or a comma-separated file.
-For a jumpstart use docker command below:
+For a jumpstart / converting to csv at the console use the docker command below.

     docker run \
         -u $(id -u):$(id -g) \